707Plushka707/TradingClone/README.md

 support.
 The objective is to make a platform on which a user can design and implement their own algorithmic trading strategies on any asset with live feed information for the selected security and brokerage.
 Additionally, we seek to incorporate some of the latest deep learning models for algorithmic asset trading.

-The work here is just raw code for the project, so a screenshot of the current UI has been included.
-This encompasses about 1 month of off and on development with a team.
+The work here is just raw code for the project which encompasses about 1 month of off and on development with a team.
 There are a few known bugs to squash, and a number of optimizations to make.

 My partner was fine with sending over the code, the concern was just to make sure that no personal information or actual trading strategies were passed along.